Isotopic analysis by nuclear magnetic resonance: Acetic acid in vinegar

 The origins of vinegars obtained by bacterial or chemical oxidation of ethanol resulting from the fermentation of various sugars can be identified by the ^{2}H-SNIF-NMR.
-It allows to control the quality of vinegar and to determine if it comes from sugar cane, wine, malt, cider, and alcohol, or from a chemical synthesis.
+It allows control of vinegar quality and determination of whether it comes from sugar cane, wine, malt, cider, or alcohol, or from chemical synthesis.

 Vanillin

-As of this date, ^{2}H-SNIF-NMR is the official AOAC method for determining the natural vanillin.
+As of 2019, ^{2}H-SNIF-NMR is the official AOAC method for determining the natural vanillin.

 The abundance of five monodeuterated isotopomers for vanillin can be measured by ^{2}H-SNIF-NMR.
 Data for vanillin are shown in the figure; all observable sites for which the site-specific deuterium concentrations can be measured are referenced with a number.

 As for wine or fruit, the interpretation of results regarding origin is done by comparison of the isotopic parameters of the sample analyzed with those from a group of referenced molecules of known origin.
-Origins of vanillin are well discriminated using ^{2}H-NMR data; in particular, vanillin ex-bean can well be distinguished from the other sources (see next figure).
+Origins of vanillin are well discriminated using ^{2}H-NMR data; in particular, vanillin from the ex-bean can be well distinguished from the other sources (see next figure).

 Additionally, this method is the only one to discriminate between natural and biosynthetic sources of vanillin.

 Other odorants

-The naturality of different aroma can also be checked using SNIF-NMR: for example for anethole, abundance of only six monodeuterated isotopomers can be measured by ^{2}H-SNIF-NMR that allows differentiating the botanical origins fennel, star anise or pine.
+The naturality of different aromas can also be checked using SNIF-NMR: for example, for anethole, abundance of only six monodeuterated isotopomers can be measured by ^{2}H-SNIF-NMR that allows differentiating the botanical origins fennel, star anise, or pine.

 Other applications

-The SNIF-NMR applied to benzaldehyde can detect adulterated bitter almond and cinnamon oils.
+SNIF-NMR applied to benzaldehyde can detect adulteration in bitter almond and cinnamon oils.
 It is demonstrated that the site specific deuterium contents of benzaldehyde allow the determination of the origin of the molecule: synthetic (ex-toluene and ex-benzal chloride), natural (ex-kernels from apricots, peaches, cherries and ex-bitter almond) and semisynthetic (ex-cinnamaldehyde extracted from cinnamon).
 Other applications have also been published, including for raspberry ketone, heliotropine, etc.

 ^{13}C-SNIF-NMR

 Use of ^{13}C-SNIF-NMR to distinguish between C3, C4, and CAM-types of plant metabolism; see text for explanation and citations.

-Optimization of technique parameters have enabled to reach better accuracy for the ^{13}C NMR measurements.
+Optimization of technique parameters has enabled reaching better accuracy for the ^{13}C NMR measurements.

-The ^{13}C-SNIF-NMR method is called method "new frontier" because it is the first analytical method that can differentiate sugars coming from C4-metabolism plants (cane, maize, etc.) and some crassulacean acid metabolism plants (CAM-metabolism) like pineapple or agave.
+The ^{13}C-SNIF-NMR method is called the "new frontier" because it is the first analytical method that can differentiate sugars coming from C4-metabolism plants (cane, maize, etc.) and some crassulacean acid metabolism plants (CAM-metabolism) like pineapple or agave.

 This method can also be applied to tequila products, where it can differentiate authentic 100% agave tequila, misto tequila (made from at least 51% agave), and products made from a larger proportion of cane or maize sugar and therefore not complying with the legal definition of tequila.